-A. Faculty PVC’s &/or Executive Leads for Professional/ Service areas are asked to convene a meeting of the Directors of Schools/ Departments from within their area to consider all applications from their Faculty.
+A. Faculty PVC’s &/or Executive Leads for Professional/ Service areas are asked to convene a meeting of the Directors of Schools and other relevant staff including representation from the University Panel (to provide oversight and consistency) to consider all applications from their Faculty.
+Faculty meetings should take adequate steps to reflect key EDI issues on their panel.
 Faculties are asked to prepare briefing notes on individual applications that review and comment on the strengths and weaknesses of each application.
-Any further relevant information not contained in the application may also be highlighted here.
+Personal circumstances information (produced by the candidate) are noted and taken into consideration.
 The relative merit of the application in relation to the published conferment criteria should be commented upon.

 Q. Is there any quota on the number of awards available?